MargoDoty21/ficam-playbooks/_fpki/fpki_PDVAL.md

 2. Type **"p7b"** in the search box near the upper right corner of the page.
 3. Click the down arrow to see each instance of the term on the page.

 **Note:** Not all of the playbooks listed above contain information on .p7b files.
-They contain background information on working with certificates.
+Among other topics, the playbooks contain background information on working with certificates.